mincrmatt12/nmfu/docs/user-ref/parser.md

 The _break-statement_ is explained along with loops in a later section.

 The _finish-statement_ causes the parser to immediately stop and return a `DONE` status code, which should be interpreted by the calling application as a termination condition.
+Alternatively, a custom _result-code_ can be provided, which the parser will return instead of `DONE`.

+The _yield-statement_ is similar, except it _must_ be provided with a _result-code_, and instead of the returned code indicating termination, it instead acts like an `OK` status code, indicating some application-specific state but that parsing can and should still continue.

 The _wait-statement_ spins and consumes input until the _match-expression_ provided matches successfully.
 Importantly, no event (including end of input!) can stop the wait statement, which makes it useful primarily in error handlers.